-The files are provided on CD and USB Flash Drive, and include additional free bonus presentation materials.
+The files are provided on a USB Flash Drive, and include additional free bonus presentation materials.
 These short presentations provide supporting concepts and training necessary to fully implement the lean principles into your organization.

 The presentations may be used as is, or edited for your specific training need and audience.